KeenMate/vite-svelte-adminlte-template/README.md

 - `./urls.js` - Where application urls are defined (here we use a compile-time config to provide env-specific URLs)

 ## Server communication
-`/src/providers` are for REST/IO type data providers, the lowest level code with simple methods that each is atomic and does only one thing, like calling one specific endpoint, should you desire a more complicated scenario use a manager to combine multiple providers/provider methods
+`/src/providers` are for REST/IO type data providers, the lowest level code with simple methods that each is atomic and does only one thing, like calling one specific endpoint, should you desire a more complicated scenario use a manager to combine multiple providers/provider methods.
 `/src/providers/socket` are for Websocket type data providers

 ## Uncaught errors
-When unexpected error occurs we prevent Svelte App to become "frozen" by overlaying it with error screen from where the user must reload the page (as for the moment we do not have a better solution).
+When unexpected error occurs we prevent Svelte App to become "frozen" by overlaying it with error screen from where the user must reload the page (for the time being we do not have a better solution).

 This error supervision code is in `/src/main.js`